0

 • Use a water flosser or antimicrobial rinse for extra support

-• Eat foods rich in antioxidants and omega-3s to reduce inflammation
+• Eat foods rich in antioxidants and omega-3s to support the body's inflammatory response

-• Avoid high-sugar diets that feed bad bacteria
+• Avoid high-sugar diets that feed harmful bacteria

 • Stay hydrated to support saliva production